mendix/docs-site-test/content/en/docs/refguide8/modeling/application-logic/activities/object-activities/retrieve.md

 #### 3.3.3 XPath Constraint

-The [XPath](xpath) constraint defines the condition the objects need to fulfill to be retrieved.
+The [XPath](/refguide8/xpath/) constraint defines the condition the objects need to fulfill to be retrieved.
 If there is no XPath constraint, all objects of the entity are retrieved.

-{{% alert type="info" %}}
+{{% alert color="info" %}}
 Date functions, user-role tokens, computations based on tokens, and following associations are not supported in XPath constraints when the retrieve activity is in a nanoflow.
 {{% /alert %}}